CompuTec/computec-docs/docs/pdc/administrator-guide/barcodes.md

 PDC Barcode Simulator is a tool designed to:

-- Create barcodes based on user input.
+- create barcodes based on user input.
-- Print generated barcodes.
+- print generated barcodes.
-- Simulate barcode scanning for testing purposed within CompuTec PDC.
+- simulate barcode scanning for testing purposed within CompuTec PDC.

 [Click to download the Barcode Simulator](https://download.computec.one/software/pdc/tools/PDC_Barcode_Simulator.zip).

 ![Barcode Simulator](./media/barcodes/barcode-simulator.webp)

-1. A list of barcode elements (two prefixes in this example). leave the prefix column empty to generate a barcode without a prefix.
+1. A list of barcode elements, including prefixes (two prefixes in this example).
+Leave the prefix column empty to generate a barcode without a prefix.
 2. A list of all input signs:

-    - \[STX\] means – CTRL+B
+    - \[STX\]: represents CTRL+B
-    - \[ETX\] means – CTRL+C
+    - \[ETX\]: represents CTRL+C
-    - \[GroupSeparator\] – a code blocks separator (for codes with more than one prefix)
+    - \[GroupSeparator\]: serves as a code block separator (for codes with more than one prefix)
-3. Adding line facilitates multi-prefix codes.
+3. Adding a new line allows the creation of multi-prefix codes.
-4. A graphic form of the code generated based on input data.
+4. A graphic form of the code is generated based on input data.
-5. A text form of the code generated based on input data.
+5. A text form of the code is generated based on input data.
 6. Click this button to simulate executing the code in CompuTec PDC.
 7. Print the generated barcode.
-8. Click here to save the code as a file in .webp format.
+8. Save the barcode as a .webp file by clicking the save button.

 In PDC Barcode Simulator, you can scan a ready barcode to check its validity and elements (in case it is a multi-prefix code) or to check if the scanning device works correctly.